Essay 8.4 — From Apprentice to Architect, Part 4 of 9.

 The Cost Ladder — Voice, Hook, Plugin, Template

 The deepest migration is the meta-pattern fossilizing into the kit itself.
-The multiplier sentinel didn’t just become a hook in phasic_system; it became part of the template every new phase plugin inherits.
-Brain_guard’s cycle-1 universal disciplines (verify-100%-before-bonus, subagent-spot-check, condense-not-deletion, job.sh create-only in multi-cycle) made the same trip — from one cycle’s lesson to a rule every cycle now obeys, codified into .claude/knowledge/opevc/ and inherited by every new job. ⓘ
+The evolution cap didn’t stay a one-plugin fix; the historian, its capped docs/evolution.md, and the overflow siblings are standard organs of the plugin kit, so every new plugin is born carrying the hardened discipline.
+Brain_guard’s cycle-1 universal disciplines (verify-100%-before-bonus, subagent-spot-check, condense-not-deletion, job.sh create-only in multi-cycle) made the same trip — from one cycle’s lesson to a rule every cycle now obeys, codified into .claude/knowledge/opevc/ and inherited by every new job.

 Two Axes, Same Shape

 This soft-to-hard migration mirrors the job-maturation arc one level up.
 Each stage of the maturation arc maps to a hardening tier.
-The collaborative learning of an early-stage job becomes the codified .md plan once the work repeats; the plan itself migrates into a .yaml injected at phase entry once its shape stabilizes; the most-repeated patterns harden further into plugin form.
+The collaborative learning of an early-stage job becomes the codified .md plan once the work repeats; the matured plan’s shape seeds a .yaml injected at phase entry once the pattern stabilizes; the most-repeated patterns harden further into plugin form.
 Every step is voluntary, and every step trades inspectability for friction.
 The brain grows along both axes simultaneously: jobs mature upward; controls migrate inward.
 The limit on both axes is the same: friction plus evidence, not mathematical impossibility — a careless operator can ship a hook without tests; a missing hook registration is silently inert.
-The architecture makes the careful path easier than the careless one; it does not refuse the careless path. ⓘ
+The architecture makes the careful path easier than the careless one; it does not refuse the careless path.

 A pattern travels from voice to hook to template, and the cost ladder keeps the brain honest about which controls have earned the cost of hardening.
 The next essay opens the inverse question: which limits look hard but are actually CONDENSE discipline, and which earn their gates.